 Intermittent fasting is voluntarily going without food for longer periods of time between meals than we are normally accustomed to.
 Depending on the philosophy, you could avoid eating for 12 hours (let’s say, between 7pm and 7am), or prolong the fasting time even more (between 3pm and 7am the next day, for example) to eat all of your meals within an eight-hour period.
 Other methods include fasting for a full day once or twice a week, or restricting calories significantly for two days a week.

 What are the advantages of intermittent fasting?
-While we will do into detail about the benefits later on in this article, more and more research is arising on the benefits of intermittent fasting to:
+While we will go into detail about the benefits later on in this article, more and more research is arising on the benefits of intermittent fasting to:

 Research on the benefits of intermittent fasting in animals has been carried out for many years, but research on its effect on human health is just beginning to come to light.
 Below we bring to light some of the science-backed benefits of intermittent fasting for our health.

 Intermittent fasting has important beneficial effects on blood sugar levels (blood glucose) and insulin levels, which is good news for people who are at risk of prediabetes and type 2 diabetes (6).
 Research shows that both intermittent fasting and alternate day fasting help to reduce risk factors that can lead to diabetes, like promoting weight loss to achieve a normal, healthy weight (7).
+It also allows the pancreas to relax and have a time when it is not producing insulin.
+This rest period reduces the chances of becoming insulin resistant and diabetic.

 Studies performed in rats have demonstrated that intermittent fasting can prevent type 1 diabetic neuropathy from progressing.
 More studies must be performed, however, until we can see if this benefit is also applicable in humans (8).